iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 They can't substantially increase the total vote count of a constituency because it is already declared on the voting day itself.
 They may not do mass manipulation, as its likely to be caught.

 Instead, they may make the candidate win with a small margin.
-They could increase the votes for the candidate they want to win, decrease the votes for the candidate they want to lose, and manipulate vote splitting while keeping the total vote count of the constituency constant.
+They could increase the votes for the candidate they want to win, decrease the votes for the candidate they want to lose (first runnerup), and manipulate vote splitting (increase the votes of second, third etc runnerup) while keeping the total vote count of the constituency constant.

 As given in data, there are many instances where the majority of people in a constituency have voted against a candidate, yet they have won.
 While it is very likely to happen with FPTP, EVM hacking can make it even worse.